Telehealth Clinical Services to Promote Effective Referral Management

-As a further benefit, health system retention from eConsults helps health care providers more effectively implement, monitor and manage care.
-For instance, eConsults allow PCPs to develop a rapport with in-network specialists and other in-network care providers, as they provide more structure around common referral communication challenges and remove ambiguity from request and recommended course of action.
+As a further benefit, health system retention from eConsults helps healthcare providers implement, monitor and manage care more effectively.
+For instance, eConsults allow PCPs to develop a rapport with in-network specialists and other in-network care providers, as they provide more structure around common referral communication challenges and remove ambiguity from requests and recommended course of action.

 Furthermore, eConsults provide structured templates for common referral questions, thus ensuring specialists have the necessary information to provide direction and prevent delays in care.
 This increases productivity, as PCPs can access specialist input and navigate the healthcare landscape more efficaciously for the patient.

-As well, PCPs and organizations are measured on patient outcomes by various process measures and utilization metrics such as cost performance and quality – thus, it is imperative to accurately document the attainment of goals and completion of metrics.
-When patients receive care from out-of-network providers or facilities, documentation and/or completion of metrics can suffer inaccuracies, leading to poorer outcome metric reporting and, as a result, decreased primary care provider compensation. eConsults, on the other hand, support better documentation in PCP’s EHRs, thereby resulting in better quality performance metric reporting and related incentive compensation.
+As well, PCPs and organizations are measured on patient outcomes by various process measures and utilization metrics such as cost performance and quality.
+Thus, it is imperative to document the attainment of goals and completion of metrics accurately.
+When patients receive care from out-of-network providers or facilities, documentation and/or completion of metrics can suffer inaccuracies, leading to poorer outcome metric reporting and, as a result, decreased primary care provider compensation. eConsults, on the other hand, support better documentation in PCP’s EHRs, resulting in better quality performance metric reporting and related incentive compensation.

 Moreover, eConsults improve FFS revenue stream through delivering higher-billing patient appointments to specialists.
 Overall, while eConsults serve to address referral issues and combat patient leakage, greatly benefiting patients and health systems, they also represent a clear benefit to providers, a key component within effective referral management and retention.

-While sometimes unavoidable, referral leakage can be triaged with intelligent allocation of effort and telehealth clinical resources. eConsults represent one such resource that is especially effective at combatting referral leakage, helping providers to retain patients by connecting them with specialists to gain necessary insights directly, rather than referring their patient out of network.
-This makes for a better health care delivery experience for all parties involved, helping health care systems use resources more efficiently and, in turn, achieving higher levels of care quality for patients.
+While sometimes unavoidable, referral leakage can be triaged with the intelligent allocation of effort and telehealth clinical resources. eConsults represent one such resource that is especially effective at combatting referral leakage, helping providers to retain patients by connecting them with specialists to gain necessary insights directly, rather than referring their patient out of network.
+This makes for a better healthcare delivery experience for all parties involved, helping healthcare systems use resources more efficiently and, in turn, achieving higher levels of care quality for patients.